villagecomputing/superpipe/docs/concepts/steps/EmbeddingSearchStep.md

 The `k` value determines the number of embeddings returned and is often a parameter you may want to permute in a grid search.

-For best results, it is best to provide a `search_prompt` that is dense with identifying infromation about the category.
+For best results, it is best to provide a `search_prompt` that is dense with identifying information about the category.

 ## Example